FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

-  - "Pro": Also Mk2; flash/pulse LEDs
-  - "Pro": Also Mk2; set flash/pulse frequency
+  - "Pro": Also Mk2; XY mode for flash/pulse
   - "All": RGB to colorcode approximation (for flash/pulse methods)
   - "DCR": query mode
   - "CXL": x/y support (if it makes sense...)